 The Policy sets specific parameters on the credit quality of investment purchases.
 Securities issued and fully guaranteed as to payment by an agency or government sponsored enterprise of the U.S. Government be rated AAA by at least two of the three major rating services, i.e. Fitch, Moody's and Standard & Poor's (S&P).
-Commercial paper obligations and negotiable certificates of deposit shall be rated by at least two of the three major rating services at a minimum of F1 by Fitch, P-1 by Moody's and A-1 by S&P. Corporate notes, with a maturity greater than three years, shall be rated AA by at least two of three years or less, shall be rated AA- by at least two of the three major rating services.
-Corporate notes, with a maturity of three years or less, shall be rated AA- by at least two of the three major rating services.
-Corporate notes hall be rated AAA by one of the three major ratings services.
+Commercial paper obligations and negotiable certificates of deposit shall be rated by at least two of the three major rating services at a minimum of F1 by Fitch, P-1 by Moody's and A-1 by S&P. Corporate notes, with a maturity greater than three years, shall be rated AA by at least two of the three major rating services.
+Corporate notes, with a maturity of three years or less, shall be rated AA- by at least two of the three major ratings services.
+Corporate Temporary Liquidity Guarantee Program (TLGP) notes shall be rated AAA by one of the three major ratings services.

 At the time of purchase, the Treasurer's investment policy dictates that no more than 5% of the total portfolio be invested in the securities of any single issuer, other than the U.S. Government, its agencies, and sponsored enterprises.
-As of the fiscal year ended June 30, 2013, the pooled investments did not exceed the 5% limit.
+As of the fiscal year ended June 30, 2014, the pooled investments did not exceed the 5% limit.